Specialty Certification

 CONCEPTUAL - Provides effective and accurate evaluation of the application submitted by companies:

-- Develops correct conclusions from collected data.
+- Infers correct conclusions from collected data.

 LEGAL/COMPLIANCE - Provides effective and accurate evaluation of policies, procedures, laws, rules, and regulations: